 \subsection{Systematic Literature Review (SLR)}

-This study followed the systematic literature review (SLR) method guidelines proposed by Kitchenham et al.~\cite{kitchenham2009systematic} and carried out the research work according to its process.
+This study followed the systematic literature review (SLR) method guidelines proposed by Kitchenham ~\textit{et al.}~\cite{kitchenham2009systematic}.
 The specific process is shown in Figure~\ref{fig:fig1}, which includes three stages: \textit{literature search}, \textit{literature selection}, and \textit{data analysis}.
-First, a literature search was conducted in databases including Google Scholar, ACM, and IEEE using a keyword-based strategy, and a total of 997 initial documents were obtained.
-Secondly, based on five exclusion criteria and combined with manual abstract analysis and snowball strategy~\cite{bodin2019snowball}, 74 documents that were relevant to the research question were screened out.
-Finally, the selected documents were systematically read, and through card classification and inductive analysis, the answer to research question RQ1 was finally formed.
+First, we obtained 997 documents through keyword-based searches in Google Scholar, ACM, and IEEE.
+Secondly, following the five exclusion criteria, manual abstract analysis, and a snowball strategy~\cite{naderifar2017snowball}, we screened 74 documents relevant to the research question.
+Finally, through card sorting and inductive analysis, we categorized the selected literature to answer RQ1.